Diseases

 • Diagnostic method(s) described by International, European or National standards

-Some of the methodological descriptions are open to a variety of interpretations.
+Some of the methodological descriptions are open to some interpretations.
 Whilst this is advantageous in some respects, it can also lead to some drift in techniques between laboratories.

 • Commercial potential for diagnostic kits in Europe